 Ready to game in surround sound?
 Follow the step-by-step instructions below and you'll be up and playing in no time.

 Most PlayStation 2 games use Dolby® Pro Logic II exclusively because the PlayStation 2 cannot process interactive Dolby Digital during game play.
 Some games, however, may feature select cinematics in Dolby Digital.
-Since all home cinema receivers with Dolby Pro Logic II are also equipped with Dolby Digital, you'll hear 5.1-channel surround sound no matter what Dolby technologies are supported.
-See the diagram to see how to connect your console to a home cinema receiver.
+Since all home theater receivers with Dolby Pro Logic II are also equipped with Dolby Digital, you'll hear 5.1-channel surround sound no matter what Dolby technologies are supported.
+See the diagram to see how to connect your console to a home theater receiver.

 - Connect the digital audio output of the PlayStation 2 to the optical digital audio input of your A/V receiver with an optical digital audio cable.
-You do not need to connect the two-channel analogue outputs from the PlayStation 2.
+You do not need to connect the two-channel analog outputs from the PlayStation 2.

 - Nearly every receiver has an auto-detect mode that switches it automatically between Dolby Digital and stereo.
 Set your receiver to activate Dolby Pro Logic II when it detects stereo, and you'll always get 5.1-channel output.

 - Make sure your receiver is set to Dolby Pro Logic II Movie or Game mode, and you're ready to go.